PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * There exists Risks that some Customer could Bid in Auction and DDoS for Winning his Bet.
 * There exists Risks that Institution choosen not appropriate term of "putinOut".
 "Put" means "to Place something somewhere", "in" could start with Cap letter for meaning "to get something into/inside" and "Out" means "to get something outo/outside".
-The only question how is it related to the electricity bills?
+The only question how is it related to the electricity bills? these tricks are usualy found in produced "Postage Stamps" or even "Envelopes".
 * For proper naming it would be advisible to use native language letters [vlkk.lt](https://vlkk.lt/naujienos/kitos-naujienos/internetas-darosi-daugiakalbis-ir-lietuviskas) or, if there is meaning related to specific foreign language, then use this specific language, because in other words it is stupid.
 ```